 A zigzag of type T in a relative category C is a relative functor $T \to C$.
-Given objects X and Y in C, we denote by $C^T(X,Y)$ the category whose objects are the zigzags starting at X and ending at Y and whose morphisms are commutative diagrams in C of the form where the rows are zigzags of type T and the unmarked vertical arrows are weak equivalences.
+Given objects X and Y in C, we denote by $C^T(X, Y)$ the category whose objects are the zigzags starting at X and ending at Y and whose morphisms are commutative diagrams in C of the form and these correspond to morphisms of zigzags in C.